-We can go 'back to basics' creating Java programs using a text editor and the tools of the Java Development Kit but the use of a professional IDE, sitting on top of the JDK, can offer additional facilities to support programmers.
+We can go 'back to basics' creating C# programs using a text editor and standalone compilers (freely available) but the use of a professional IDE can offer additional facilities to support programmers.

 Specialist tools are available for aspects of development such as GUI design, diagramming and documentation but some IDEs go beyond the basics and provide some of these facilities in built into the IDE.
-Please click the advert